 From Third Parties

-We receive information from third party organisations such as fundraising sites like Just Giving or Virgin Money where you have indicated that you wish to support MND Scotland and have given them permission to pass your information on to us.
+We receive information from third party organisations such as fundraising sites like Just Giving where you have indicated that you wish to support MND Scotland and have given them permission to pass your information on to us.
 We may also obtain information about you from a family member or a friend who contacts us on your behalf.
 Your information will be passed to us when you have given your permission for your MND clinical specialist or other health and social care professional to refer you to one of our services.

 To help improve the services we offer, we use information gathered from our website on which pages people visit most often, which events and services are of most interest.
-This information is generally aggregated and we do use it to identify individual visitors unless you provide your details in one of our online forms.
+This information is generally aggregated and we do not use it to identify individual visitors unless you provide your details in one of our online forms.

 If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by a third party payment processor who specialises in the secure online capture and processing of credit/debit card transactions.